Turing degree spectra of differentially closed fields: Introduction

-We will show in Theorem \ref{thm:DCFtoGraph} that countable differentially closed fields do realize a substantial number of quite nontrivial spectra, derived in a straightforward way from the spectra of undirected graphs.
+We will show in Proposition \ref{prop:DCFtoGraph} that countable differentially closed fields do realize a substantial number of quite nontrivial spectra, derived in a straightforward way from the spectra of undirected graphs.
 In particular, differentially closed fields can have all possible proper $\alpha$-th jump degrees (as defined in that section), for all computable ordinals $\alpha>0$.
-Section \ref{sec:ENI} is devoted to general background material for the proof of Theorem \ref{thm:DCFtoGraph}.
-On the other hand, in Section \ref{sec:low}, we prove Theorem \ref{thm:low}, paralleling the original Downey-Jocksuch result: it shows that if the spectrum of a countable differentially closed field contains a low degree, then it must also contain the degree $\bfz$. \DCF0 thus becomes the second theory known to have this property (apart from trivial examples such as \ACF0).
-Our positive results in the earlier section, however, show that this theorem does not extend to low$_2$ degrees, let alone to low$_4$ degrees, as holds for Boolean algebras.
+Section \ref{sec:ENI} is devoted to general background material for the proof of Proposition \ref{prop:DCFtoGraph}.
+On the other hand, we then prove Theorem \ref{thm:low}, paralleling the original Downey-Jocksuch result: it shows that if the spectrum of a countable model of \DCF0 contains a low degree, then it must also contain the degree $\bfz$. \DCF0 thus becomes the second theory known to have this property (apart from trivial examples such as \ACF0).
+Our positive results in Section \ref{sec:spectra}, however, show that this theorem does not extend to low$_2$ degrees, let alone to low$_4$ degrees, as holds for Boolean algebras.
 Thus \DCF0 realizes a collection of spectra not currently known to be realized by the models of any other theory in everyday mathematics.
-Finally, in Section \ref{sec:conclusion}, we relativize Theorem \ref{thm:low} and combine it with the results from Section \ref{sec:spectra} to characterize the spectra of models of \DCF0 precisely as the preimages under the jump operation of the spectra of automorphically nontrivial graphs, and also as those spectra of such graphs which have the particular property of being closed under first-jump equivalence.
+Finally, in Section \ref{sec:conclusion}, we relativize Theorem \ref{thm:low} and combine it with the results from Section \ref{sec:spectra} to characterize the spectra of models of \DCF0 precisely as the preimages under the jump operation of the spectra of automorphically nontrivial graphs, and also as those spectra of such graphs which are closed under first-jump equivalence.